 Be sure your resume reflects all of your work experience including internships and co-op positions.
 You should also list your campus activities and the volunteer opportunities you have participated in recently.
 If you do not have a resume, make sure to review the Resume section of the this website and complete a draft of a resume.

-Due to the limited amount of face-time you will have with each employer during the Career Fair, you will have to practice a “60-Second Commercial” which should advertise your skills and experience to a recruiter.
+Due to the limited amount of face-time you will have with each employer during the Career Fair, you will have to practice a “professional introduction” which should advertise your skills and experience to a recruiter.
 Be sure to have specific examples you want to use when you visit a company’s table at the Career Fair.
-Verbally rehearse your “commercial” before the fair to make sure your message is clear and concise.
+Verbally rehearse your “introduction” before the fair to make sure your message is clear and concise.
 Also anticipate interview questions and practice your responses.

 Know your visa status beforehand and which jobs you will and will not be eligible for with a US company and identify which participating employers will consider hiring international students.
 Do not visit companies that say they hire US Citizens or Permanent Residents only.
 When speaking with employers – be sure to focus on your skills, experiences and interest in the company and not your visa status.
 It may also help to research which companies have branch offices in your home country.